-In terms of regional and local planning fit for planned landscape and visual related themes, the expected visual/ landscape policy fit of the landscape change is rated Medium.
-While not within a REDZ, there are other RE projects within the zone of visual influence where a local massing effect is likely to take place from intervisibility.
-However, the site is already degraded to some degree from the existing Eskom power line that transects the site, and there are no active ecotourism activities in the ZVI.
-The project is also within a strategic powerline corridor area, and as such, further powerlines are likely to be routing through the vicinity.
+In terms of regional and local planning fit for planned landscape and visual related themes, the expected visual/landscape policy fit of the landscape change is rated High.
+While not within a REDZ, there are no other RE projects within the zone of visual influence, and the site is already degraded to some degree from the existing Eskom power line that transects the site.
+The project is also within the central strategic powerline corridor area, and as such, further powerlines are likely to be routing through the vicinity.
+As such, the proposed OHPL planning fit is rated High Positive.